There are three ways of inserting images in the PDF template:

-You can enter plain HTML in the template settings, so if you know the url to the image, you can simply add an
+You can enter plain HTML in the text fields settings on the General settings tab (note that for invoices this will only affect newly created ones!), so if you know the URL to the image, you can simply add an

-Not all servers allow url images though (note that this is different from regular webpages, everything is downloaded to the server first!).
-If this is the case on your site (you can see this on the Status tab of the settings), you can use the full server path to the image instead.
+Not all servers allow URL images though (note that this is different from regular webpages, everything is downloaded to the server first!).
+If this is the case on your site (you can see this on the Status tab of the settings), you can use the full server path to the image instead (replacing